-This place – ᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ, amiskwacîwâskahikan, Edmonton – is a traditional meeting ground, gathering place, and travelling route of the Nêhiyawak (Cree), Anishinaabe (Saulteaux), Niitsitapi (Blackfoot), Métis, Dene, and Nakota Sioux; whose histories, languages, and cultures continue to enrich our shared heritage.
+This place – ᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ, amiskwacîwâskahikan, Edmonton – is a traditional meeting ground, gathering place, and travelling route of the nêhiyawak (Cree), Anishinaabe (Saulteaux), Niitsitapi (Blackfoot), Métis, Dene, and Nakota Sioux.

+The histories, languages, and cultures of these peoples enrich our shared heritage.
 We are all bound by the spirit and intent of Treaty.
 Too often these agreements between nations are excluded from the stories we tell about the past, this place, and ourselves.
-We are committed to Indigenous cultural independence, stated in Connections & Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton.
+We must be truthful about what has happened in our communities and make meaningful decisions about who is included, who is represented, and how we reflect.

 We support the agency and autonomy of Indigenous peoples in revitalizing and participating in traditional, contemporary, and future manifestations of their heritage and culture.